Do you know what your Companies PI Score is?

 - Number of employees (or average over a financial year, if this number varies from year to year) – 1 point per employee

 - Third party liabilities – 1 point per R1 million (or portion of)

 - Turnover – 1 point per R1 million (or portion of)

 - Number of shareholders – 1 point per shareholder (irrespective of how many shares they hold individually).

 However, these requirements are also subject to whether a company is owner managed or not, and whether financial statements are internally or externally compiled.
-Review may be required for internal compilations, whereas only compilation is required for an owner managed company with a PIS of less than 350, if financial statements are compiled externally by a registered accountant, in compliance with International Financial Reporting Standards (IFRS).
+Review may be required for internal compilations, whereas only compilation is required for an owner managed company with a Public Interest Score of less than 350, if financial statements are compiled externally by a registered accountant, in compliance with International Financial Reporting Standards (IFRS).